How to Live With No Bank Account

 If you want to pay friends and family (as opposed to businesses that send you a bill), there’s good and bad news: You’ve got several non-bank options available, but many of those services require a bank account (or at least a prepaid debit card) to operate.

 Apps like PayPal, Square, and Venmo are often free for person-to-person payments, but you need a way to fund the payment.
 For most people, that means linking a bank account to the online service, but that’s obviously not an option if there’s no bank account to link.
+Bill-splitting apps are convenient for settling bills among friends or housemates, but they often need to be linked to P2P apps like PayPal and Venmo.

 With some services, you might be able to “load” money into an account by sending a money order, and others allow you to buy cards at retailers to add funds to your account.
 For example, with the PayPal Cash Card you can load the card with cash at retailers like Walmart.